Aarkan1/react-ts-foundation-starter/src/auth/exercise.md

   // Render AppContext.Provider with these two state variables and methods as the context value.
 Don't forget to type everything up.
   ```

-- Return the context from the `useAppContext` helper hook which you will have to figure out yourself how to create.
+- Return the context from the `useAppContext` helper hook, which you can figure out if you look at the `dependencyContext` example.
 The hook can be places inside the `AppProvider`.

 2. Render the AppProvider component as the top-level component in _index.tsx_.

 To verify that the application context is working, do the following:

-- Wrap the Users component with the `RouteGuard` component in the element-prop of the Route that handles the path "users".
+3. Wrap the Users component with the `RouteGuard` component in the `element`-prop of the Route that handles the path "users".

-- Navigate to the /users route; it should redirect to the Login view.
+4. Do the `TODOS` in the `RouteGuard` component.

-If you inspect the RouteGuard component, you'll see that it accesses the authentication state to determine whether or not to render a guarded route.
-As the user has not logged in (and as we haven't implemented login functionality yet), it redirects to the Login view.
+5. Navigate to the `/users` route; it should redirect to the Login view.

 ## Part 2 - Redux